ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Introduction

-In contrast, we propose \emph{ImageRAG}, a method that dynamically retrieves and provides images as references to pretrained T2I models, to enhance their generation capabilities.
-Our method does not require additional training over the retrieved content or specifically for RAG.
-Instead, we use T2I models in the same vein as the common use of LLMs, and use reference images during sampling for guided generation.
-Compared to the language case, in the visual domain, the context is more limited.
-Hence, we cannot simply provide references for all the concepts in a prompt.
-We note that to apply RAG for image generation, we need to answer the questions of which images to use as context, how to retrieve them, and how to use the retrieved images to successfully generate a required concept.
-In this work, we address these questions by offering a novel method that dynamically chooses the most relevant and useful examples given a prompt, and uses them as references, to guide the model toward generating the required results.
-Leveraging T2I models' ability to produce many concepts, we only pass concepts the models struggle to generate, focusing on the gaps.
-To understand what the challenging concepts are, we suggest a novel method that dynamically chooses images to retrieve for a given prompt using a step-by-step method and a Vision-Language Model (VLM).
-Specifically, we ask the VLM to identify missing image components and suggest concepts that could be retrieved, and use them as references to guide the generation.
+In this work, we address these questions by offering a novel method that dynamically identifies relevant and useful examples given a prompt, and uses them as references to guide the model toward generating the required result.
+Leveraging the abilities of T2I models to produce many concepts, we only pass concepts that the models struggle to generate, focusing on generation gaps.
+To understand what the challenging concepts are, we propose a novel method that applies a guided multimodal chain-of-thought (CoT) process using a VLM.
+By encouraging step-by-step reasoning, CoT~\citep{wei2022chain,yang2023mm} helps VLMs reach more reliable and consistent conclusions by decomposing complex tasks into explicit intermediate steps that reduce errors.
+Specifically, we first generate an initial image and then iteratively prompt a VLM to assess the alignment between the image and prompt, identify missing visual components, and suggest complementary concepts.
+We then use these concepts to retrieve reference images that guide subsequent generation.